jimburton/ci583-trees/README.md

 # CI583: Binary search trees with `Optional` children

-This exercise revisits a problem you've already attempted, in week 3.
+This exercise revisits a problem you've (probably) already attempted.
 It is about programming recursively with binary search trees.
 The difference is that this implementation uses the [`Optional`](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html) class to represent values that may or may not be present.
 In this original exercise there were